digicademy/cobj_xslt/Documentation/Tutorials/XsltAndFluidtemplate/Index.rst

 might be that you want to handle or transform XML data in your FLUIDTEMPLATEs for example...

-Of course, this can always be achieved by using Fluid's cObject view helper to invoke a TypoScript XSLT content object.
+This can always be achieved by using Fluid's cObject view helper to invoke a TypoScript XSLT content object.
 From version 1.2.0 of cobj\_xslt it is even easier.
-This version ships a special
-<xslt:transform> view helper for your convenience.
-So let's try the
-first tutorial again, but this time the “Fluid way”.
+The newer versions of cobj_xslt ship with a special <xslt:transform> view helper.
+So let's try the first tutorial again, but this time with Fluid.

 First we set up a basic FLUIDTEMPLATE: